Episode 2The biotech dilemma

-Last month, X-ZELL CEO, Dr Sebastian Bhakdi, used his guest speaking spot at the 2018 HealthInvestor Asia Summit to reflect on the opportunities and challenges biotechnology start-ups face in Asia – revealing why so many of them fail to go all the way from ideation to product launch.
+Last month, X-ZELL CEO, Dr Sebastian Bhakdi, used his guest speaking spot at the 2018 HealthInvestor Asia Summit to reflect on the opportunities and challenges medical, biotechnology and health-tech start-ups face in Asia – revealing why so many of them fail to go all the way from ideation to product launch.

 Due to the overwhelming response to his presentation, the second episode of the new X-ZELL Blog features a complete transcript of Dr Bhakdi’s TED-style presentation (slightly edited and complete with relevant hyperlinks for online use).